Knowledge of Uncertain Worlds: Programming with Logical Constraints: Restricted parameters and circular uses of kunits

-\mypar{Units with restricted parameters} Knowledge units as described in Section~\ref{sec-lang} do not need specially specified parameters.
+Knowledge units as described in Section~\ref{sec-lang} do not need specially specified parameters.
 Any predicate in a kunit is in fact a parameter that can be instantiated with any predicate of the same number of arguments, or even with additional arguments if desired.

 Some people may be accustomed to using modules or components with a specially specified set of parameters, where all uses of the module or component must instantiate exactly this restricted set of parameters.
 This is straightforward to add to DA logic, by simply specifying some of the predicates in a kunit as this restricted set of parameters of the kunit.